Poison Hand Darted Harpoons and Lances

 Christison head detail showing attachment points for the wire and oblique hole through which the wires passed to the whaleline.
 (Author's collection)

-Christison later learned that the Youngs had made a slight change in his design.
-Rather than having the glass vials crushed by copper wire, they had the pivoting barbs extended on the part forward of the pivot pin so that when forced to pivot open the inner portion of the barbs pressed against the glass to break it and release the prussic acid.
-This also eliminated the need for the oblique hole cast in the boss.
-There is no known surviving example of this later improvement, however Christison provided a sketch of it in his article in The New Edinburgh Philosophical Christison Harpoon ModificationJournal, mentioned above (see illustration at the left).
-He also gave dimensions for it: From barb tip to the shank is 4-1/8", between barb tips when closed is 8-1/2", where poison tubes are lodged is 4" long, 9/10" wide and 1" thick.
+Christison later discovered that the Youngs had made a slight modification to his design.
+Instead of using copper wire to crush the glass vials, they extended the pivoting barbs on the part forward of the pivot pin.
+When the barbs pivoted open, the inner portion pressed against the glass, breaking it and releasing the prussic acid.
+This change also eliminated the need for the oblique hole cast in the boss.
+Although no known example of this later improvement survives, Christison provided a sketch in his article Christison Harpoon Modificationin The New Edinburgh Philosophical Journal, along with dimensions: the distance from the barb tip to the shank is 4-1/8 inches, the distance between barb tips when closed is 8-1/2 inches, and the area where the poison tubes are lodged is 4 inches long, 9/10 inch wide, and 1 inch thick.
 Note the absence of the oblique hole through the boss for the copper wire in this second version.

 Sketch from Robert Christison, "On the Capture of Whales by Means of Poison," The New Edinburgh Philosophical Journal, n.s., xii, i (July 1860), p.
 75.